sasi5935/MERN-FullStack-Social-Media-App/README.md

 2. Sign up for a new account or log in if you already have one.
 3. Create, like, and unlike posts.
 4. Toggle between light and dark modes using the switch in the header.

+## API Endpoints
+### Auth
+- `POST /api/auth/register`: Register a new user.
+- `POST /api/auth/login`: Log in an existing user.

+### Posts
+- `GET /api/posts`: Get all posts.
+- `POST /api/posts`: Create a new post.
+- `PUT /api/posts/:id/like`: Like or unlike a post.

+## Contributing
+Contributions are welcome!
+Please fork the repository and submit a pull request with your changes.
+Ensure your code adheres to the project's coding standards and includes appropriate documentation.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.